-Fort Peck Community College has a five-year average enrollment of 447 students.
+Fort Peck Community College has a five-year average enrollment of 360 students.
 More than 75 percent are Native American students and residents of the Fort Peck Reservation.
 Female students comprise 59 percent of the enrollment.
 To accommodate full-time and part time students, FPCC provides a schedule of day classes, late afternoon classes and evening classes.

-In May 2015, FPCC awarded Associate degrees to 21 students, Associate of Applied Science degrees to 6 students, and one-year certificates to 8 students.
-Ten students received industry certificates through the FPCC RevUp program.
+In May 2017, FPCC awarded Associate degrees to 15 students, Associate of Applied Science degrees to 10 students, and one-year certificates to 25 students.